Our Commitment to You

 We believe that responsible environmental stewardship starts with us – promoting clean, renewable energy should not compromise our natural surroundings.
 Vista Sands Solar prioritizes environmental responsibility by harnessing the power of the sun while preserving and improving landscapes for future generations.

-In fact, 5,700 to 7,900 acres of agricultural lands near the Buena Vista Wildlife Area will be restored to grasslands, presenting an unparalleled opportunity to return thousands of acres of grasslands to Wisconsin.
-Vista Sands Solar’s ecologists have designed a seed mix for the Project’s paneled areas that aims to restore suitable habitats for native species of birds, small mammals, reptiles, and pollinating insects.
+In fact, up to 7,900 acres of agricultural lands near the Buena Vista Wildlife Area will be restored to grasslands, presenting an unparalleled opportunity to return thousands of acres of native grasslands to Wisconsin.
+Vista Sands Solar’s ecologists have designed a seed mix for the project’s paneled areas that aims to restore suitable habitats for native species of birds, small mammals, reptiles, and pollinating insects.
 The seed mix is comprised of 17 native grass and sedge species and 31 native wildflower species that will bloom throughout spring, summer, and fall, providing rich pollen and nectar sources.
+The restoration or grasslands will also eliminate the use millions of pounds of fertilizer and thousands of gallons of pesticides and insecticides.

-Vista Sands Solar is also prioritizing the presence of the Greater Prairie-chicken (GRPC) leks near the Project site and incorporates design principles to mitigate impacts to the GRPC.
-Vista Sands Solar will not construct any panels within 500 feet of GRPC leks identified during the Wisconsin Department of Natural Resources (WDNR) lek surveys and has agreed to placement of bird diverters on nearby Project fences in coordination with the WDNR.
+Vista Sands Solar is also prioritizing the presence of the Greater Prairie-chicken (GRPC) leks near the project site and incorporates design principles to mitigate impacts to the GRPC.
+Vista Sands Solar will not construct any panels within 1000 feet of GRPC leks identified during the Wisconsin Department of Natural Resources (WDNR) lek surveys and has agreed to placement of bird diverters on nearby project fences in coordination with the WDNR.
+Vista Sands has also pledged to spend $2.1 million on the DNR’s GRPC management plan and the committed to funding two research assistantships to study the relationship between bird species and solar panels.

 Making Solar Work for Central Wisconsin